-Until this objective is achieved, the Trustee will need to hold a proportion of the assets in investments that are expected over the long-term to grow by more than the value of the liabilities, to continue to build up the funding level.
-This proportion will be invested in assets that are diversified by asset class, geography, sectors, liquidity and across fund managers.
-This will help achieve the Trustee's overall risk-adjusted return objective.
 The Trustee and the Company have agreed investment risk and return targets, as well as the principles of how these targets will evolve over time.
 The risk and return targets determine the asset allocation of the Fund, which is reviewed each year.
-The end of year asset allocation of the Fund is set out in the latest version of the Annual Report and Financial Statements, available to members on PensionLine or upon request.
-Asset allocation needs to be flexible over time and details relating to a particular date are therefore not included in this SIP.
+The end of year asset allocation of the Fund is set out in the latest version of the Fund's annual report and financial statements, available to members on PensionLine or upon request.
+Asset allocation should be flexible over time and details are therefore not included in this SIP.